On resonant energy sets for Hamiltonian systems with reflections: General criterion for the absence of resonance

-Then, the polygon $P$ is not resonant. \end{theorem}
+Then the polygon $P$ is not resonant. \end{theorem}

-{The above result can be interpreted as minimality of the flow when the parameters of the polygon are rationally independent, or as an analogue of the classical Keane \cite{Kea} result on minimality.
-However, our condition is slightly weaker than global independence, since it allows for rational relations among the extremal parameters of the polygon, which is necessary when some potentials are even.}
+{The above result can be interpreted as a minimality criterion for the flow when the parameters of the polygon are rationally independent, or as an analogue of the classical Keane \cite{Kea} result on minimality.
+However, our condition is slightly weaker than full rational independence, since it allows for rational relations among the extremal parameters of the polygon, which is necessary when some potentials are even.}

 The proof of this result uses the same arguments as in Theorem~4.2 in \cite{Fr}.
 Nevertheless, we include the proof for completeness.